jentery/508v3/tabletop.md

 * Add blanks to your primary text; delete content where necessary
 * Share your form in seminar
 * How does it invite data?
 How does it create a subject?
-* Workshop on electronic literature and Twine (HTML and CSS) (see Dene Grigar on e-lit and Porpentine's Twine work)
+* Workshop on electronic literature and Twine (HTML and CSS) (see Lisa Gitelman on printing blanks, Dene Grigar on e-lit, and Porpentine's Twine work)

 ## Week 5: Make Your Text an Interactive Fiction